What To Do On a Berkshires Road Trip, Where Culture Meets Nature

 If you're embarking on a weekend getaway, use my list of must see destinations and towns to pick and choose the places that most appeal to you in the Berkshires.

 The Berkshires are small enough that you can base in one part and explore the whole region.
 If you want one base, choose Lenox or Stockbridge.

 They're the prettiest towns, looking exactly as you'd imagine a classic New England village.
 Both have amazing cultural, culinary, and outdoor options.
 They're centrally located and within easy striking distance of the other must see sites in the Berkshires.

 If you want two bases to explore the region in depth, pick North Adams in the north and Stockbridge in the south.

 When Should You Go To the Berkshires?

 The Berkshires are evolving into a year round destination.
 Summer is the busiest time in the Berkshires, when people are looking to ditch the bustling city for quieter climes.
-In summer, you need to book festival and theater tickets in advance.
+And if you’re looking to attend concerts, shows, and events, aim for summer.
+Be sure to book festival and theater tickets in advance.

 How best to experience the Berkshires' arts and eats ethos?
 Here are all the must see sites, best destinations, and must visit towns in the Berkshires to put on your road trip itinerary.